msvolenski/insurance_api/readme.md

 ### How to test

 The insurance API must be called once with the new insurances, so they can be registered and later recommended.

 If the insurances already exist, they will not be saved again.

 Calling the recommendation API without saving the insurances will work, however it will return a list of empty results, since the recommendation is based on searching specific insurances for each variation of inputs.

+## Trying it live

+The project is deploy as a Docker container in an instance on Google Cloud Provider.

+So it can be run directly from Postman by running the collection under the gcp folder.